 print (self.__class__.__name__ + ' trying something!')

 Code Explanation: In the above program, we first define an abstract class as our base class.
 In the main class, we define the interface using the init function and declare an index called self.
-Once, this interface is defined in the base class, it gets prepared to be implemented as soon as we provide the command to define the interface.
-Soon after this is done, we immediately raise a NotImplementedError which will prevent this interface from implementing the command.
-Hence, when we give the command to ‘try something’, it automatically terminates from the abstract class.
-Then we define the subclass and we again implement the interface and this time, the implementation works and it produces the output saying that the subclass is trying something and it raises the NonImplementation error for the base class and asks us to traceback to this exception.
+Once this interface is defined in the base class, it gets prepared to be implemented as soon as we provide the command to define the interface.
+Soon after this is done, we immediately raise a NotImplementedError, preventing this interface from implementing the command.
+Hence, when we give the command to ‘try something, it automatically terminates from the abstract class.
+Then we define the subclass, and we again implement the interface and this time, the implementation works, and it produces the output saying that the subclass is trying something, and it raises the NonImplementation error for the base class and asks us to traceback to this exception.

 How to Avoid NotImplementedError in Python?

 There are a few circumstances where runtime errors are probably going to happen.
-At whatever point we attempt to peruse a document or get a contribution from a client, quite possibly something startling will occur – the record may have been moved or erased, and the client may enter information that is not in the correct organization.
+At whatever point we attempt to peruse a document or get a client’s contribution, quite possibly something startling will occur – the record may have been moved or erased, and the client may enter information that is not in the correct organization.
 Great developers should add shields to their projects so regular circumstances like this can be taken care of effortlessly and a program that crashes at whatever point it experiences an effectively predictable issue is not extremely lovely to utilize.
 Most clients anticipate that projects should be sufficiently strong to recuperate from these sorts of difficulties.
 Hence, we see various aspects on how to prevent these runtime errors or NotImplementedErrors in Python.
-There are 2 functions that help in preventing these runtime errors and they are, “try” and “except”.
+There are 2 functions that help in preventing these runtime errors, and they are “try” and “except”.

 salary = int(input("Enter salary: "))